|

 can read data at the phenomenal speed of 5000 characters per second!

-A complex system of supporting wheels is necessary to regulate the
+A complex system of supporting wheels and pulleys is necessary to regulate the

 tape tension and prevent the tape from ripping apart at this speed.